 The purpose of the project is to provide a safe crossing over the South Canadian River on US-281 in Canadian and Caddo Counties, Oklahoma, while also preserving the historic integrity of the bridge and the historic district.
-Approximately 1,300 vehicles per day (vpd) use US-281, and future traffic volumes are estimated to increase to 2,100 vpd in 2039.
-Medium to heavy truck traffic accounts for over 40 percent of total traffic volumes.
+Approximately 1,800 vehicles per day (vpd) use US-281, and future traffic volumes are estimated to increase to 4,100 vpd in 2060, based on data provided by ODOT (See Appendix B2 for traffic volume data).
+Medium to heavy truck traffic accounts for over 21 percent of total traffic volumes.
 As this stretch of US-281 is an alignment of historic Route 66, tourism in the region and specifically along the corridor must also be considered.
 As such, a goal of the project is to maintain traffic along the corridor.